sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

   0
 ```

-Note that `avg` is missing if any of the values of `x` is missing.
+Note that `avg` is missing if any of the values in `x` is missing.

 ## Special operations

-`byrow` also support a few optimised operations which return a vector of values for each row.
-The `fun` argument for these operations are:
+`byrow` also supports a few optimised operations which return a vector of values for each row.
+The `fun` argument for these operations is one the followings:

 * `cumprod`
 * `cumprod!`